Monico History, Family Crest & Coats of Arms

 Another 44 words (3 lines of text) are included under the topic Early Monico Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Monico family to the New World and Oceana
+Migration of the Monico family

 A look at the immigration and passenger lists has shown a number of people bearing the name Monico: Nicola Delmonaco, who sailed aboard the SS Alesia from Naples, arriving in NY on March 22; 1893; Alessandro Del Monaco, who arrived in New York aboard the S.S.
 Vincenzo Florio from Palermo January 7.